 The exact reasons behind sundown syndrome haven’t been confirmed yet.
 There are some indications of what these might be, although they’re not the best explanations.
 Let’s explore these reasons.

 You probably know what the “internal clock” or circadian rhythm is.
 It regulates our sleep-wake cycle and is strongly influenced by external light and dark cues.
 Sunsets trigger our bodies to produce less dopamine and more melatonin to sleep.
 In patients with dementia, melatonin production is already fewer than that in the normal person.

 This leads to further problems for the patient.
 Melatonin supplements are given to elderly patients battling dementia.
-This can be used as a method to counter the drop of the natural production.
+This can be used as a method to counter the drop of natural production.

 However, those with sundown syndrome will find that their internal clocks are disturbed.
 This means that they won’t be able to sleep at night which will lead to sleeping during the day.
-And this will cause a disturb in the natural sleep schedule.
+And this will cause a disturbance in the natural sleep schedule.

 Shadows and Lighting May Cause Confusion